-Fall 2020 - Syllabus
+Fall 2021 - Syllabus

 Digital signal processing is an important field with applications in ocean sciences, communications, seismology, medical analytics, and related areas.
-In this introductory course, we will discuss discrete-time signals and systems, discrete-time Fourier transform (DFT) and window functions, fast Fourier transform (FFT), design of finite impulse response (FIR) and infinite impulse response (IIR) digital filters and their implementations, finite word length effects, as well as applications to data acquisition and analysis.
+In this introductory course, we will discuss discrete-time signals and systems, discrete-time Fourier transform (DFT) and window functions, fast Fourier transform (FFT), design of finite impulse response (IIR) digital filters and their implementations, finite word length effects, as well as applications to data acquisition and analysis.